oclaussen/frebby/README.md

 end
 ```

-This example will produce the following JSON output (minus formatting)
+This example will produce the following JSON output (minus formatting):

 ```json
 {